-Players who are serious about winning at live or online poker are more cautious because they know that not all starting poker hands are worth playing.
+Players who are serious about winning at live or online poker are more cautious because they know that not all poker hands are worth a bet.
 But with 169 different two-card starting hands in poker, how do you know whether your starting hand is telling you to fold, call, or raise pre-flop?

-In this installment of BetMGM’s popular poker guides, you can learn what most players consider the best starting hands when you play poker online or live.
+In this installment of BetMGM’s popular poker guides, you can learn what most players consider the poker top starting hands when you play online or live.

 Pocket Rockets and Cowboys in Poker

-The best-starting hands, or premium hands, in Texas Hold’em poker break down into three main groups.
-At the top of the list is a pair of aces, otherwise known as “pocket rockets,” followed by a pair of kings, otherwise known as “cowboys” or “King Kong.”
+Looking at the best and worst starting hands in Texas Hold;em, a pair of aces, otherwise known as “pocket rockets,” comes in on top, followed by a pair of kings (“cowboys” or “King Kong.”)
 Either of these hands only comes around once in every 110 hands (on average), and it’s a good idea to play them pre-flop.
 But as valuable as pocket kings and aces are, they’re not unbeatable.

 If you’re making poker bets against multiple opponents, be wary of how many players enter the pot.
 The more opponents in the hand, the higher the likelihood of someone beating your pocket aces or kings by making a better hand with community cards.
 It is usually a good idea to raise preflop to narrow the field.
 Be extra careful with kings, as any player with a single ace in their starting hand will beat you if an ace falls on the flop.

-(Note that starting hands in other variants besides Texas Hold’em are entirely different.
+(Note that top poker starting hands in other variants can be entirely different.
 The best and worst starting hands in Omaha, for example, are based on an initial deal of four hole cards.)

 Ladies and Fish Hooks in Poker

 If you’re dealt “ladies” (a pair of queens) or “fish hooks” (a pair of jacks), then you’re off to a good start.
-Unless an opponent has pocket aces or kings (remember the odds of getting those?), you’ve probably got the strongest hand in the game, so it’s generally good to play strongly and raise preflop.
+Unless an opponent has pocket aces or kings (remember the odds of getting those?), you’ve probably got the strongest hand in the game, so it’s generally good to play strongly and raise preflop, while adjusting your poker strategy to unpredictable players.
 That doesn’t mean that your hand won’t get busted, though.
 If a higher card comes on the flop, chances are your queens or jacks won’t win at showdown.
+That’s why, despite their strength, these are some of the most overplayed poker hands.

 Big Slick in Poker

-Big Slick (ace-king) is both one of the best and worst starting hands in Texas Hold’em.
+Depending on who’s playing, Big Slick (ace-king) can be one of the worst or best starting poker hands.
 A suited or unsuited combination of ace and king is a drawing hand, not a made hand, but it’s got great potential.
 Big Slick dominates a broad range of other hands such as ace-queen, ace-jack, ace-ten, and so on.
 These are the hands players often go all-in with towards the end of both live poker and online poker tournaments.

 Little Slick, Blackjack, and Dimes in Poker